-VERACRUZ, Mexico (AP) — The entire police force in the major Gulf coast port city of Veracruz was dissolved on Wednesday and Mexican officials sent the Navy in to patrol.
+VERACRUZ, Mexico (AP) — A Mexican state plagued by drug violence has disbanded the entire police force in the major port city of Veracruz, and officials say the Navy will take over.

-The Veracruz state government said the decision is part of an effort to root out police corruption and start from zero in the state's largest city.
+The Veracruz state government says it's part of an effort to root out corruption from law enforcement and start from zero in the city of Veracruz.

-State spokeswoman Gina Dominguez said 800 police officers and 300 administrative employees were laid off.
-At a press conference, she said they can apply for jobs in a state police force, but must meet stricter standards for an agency with officers "who are better trained and more committed and who can deliver under our current security circumstances."
+State spokeswoman Gina Dominguez said Wednesday 800 police officers and 300 administrative employees were laid off.
+At a press conference, she said they can still apply for state police jobs but must meet stricter standards.

-Armed marines barricaded police headquarters Wednesday and Navy helicopters were flying above the city where 35 bodies were dumped in September.
+Armed marines have barricaded police headquarters and Navy helicopters were flying above the city where 35 bodies 35 bodies were dumped in September.
 It was one of the worst gang attacks of Mexico's drug war.